SL-Labs/Camel/Components/CXF/SOAP/Camel-CXF-Calculator/README.md

 This project uses
 * Blueprint DSL for camel routes and DI
-* CXF Bean component and its dataformat is set to MESSAGE
+* CXF Bean component and its dataformat is set to PAYLOAD
-* JAXB Dataformat for Marshalling and Unmarshalling the request
+* JAXB Dataformat for Unmarshalling the request
 * CBR EIP for routing the request to the appropriate Processor class based on the operationName
 * Processor class for consuming the request and setting the response back to the caller
 *  &lt;transform &gt; &  &lt;simple&gt; for sending the response back to the caller